pychuang/ll-api/README.rst

-This tutorial describes how to install, run and develop with the Living Labs Challenge software.
+This tutorial describes how to install, run and develop with the Living Labs API.

-If all you want is to compete in the challenge, you do not necessarily need any of the following.
+If all you want is to participate in the Lab, you do not necessarily need any of the following.
 Instead you could just go ahead and implement your client that talks to our API at http://living-labs.net:5000/api/.
 However, the code we provide does include a simple baseline implementation